-'the preservation of public rights of way which give access to seashore, mountain, lakeshore, riverbank or other places of natural beauty or recreational utility, which public rights of way shall be identified by both marking them on at least one of the maps forming part of the development plan and by indicating their location on a list appended to the development plan'.
+'the preservation of public rights of way which give access to seashore, mountain, lakeshore, riverbank or other places of natural beauty or recreational utility, which public rights of way shall be identified by both marking them on at least one of the maps forming part of the development plan and by indicating their location on a list appended to the development plan.'

 The identification of a public right of way requires verification and the burden of proof rests with the Local Authority.
+The Council has not been able to identify any relevant public rights of way for the draft Plan.
 It is the intention of the Council to actively pursue their identification as set out in the objectives below.